Skip to content

 Summary

-The purpose of the Benefit Offset projects is to determine the effect of various interventions in combination with a benefit offset on employment outcomes including wages, benefits, hours worked, and job retention.
-SSA is testing a $1 reduction in SSDI benefits for every $2 in earnings in combination with employment supports, with the goal of helping beneficiaries with disabilities return to work.
-Participants will also maintain ongoing eligibility for health care benefits and other supports linked to SSDI eligibility.
+The Benefit Offset Pilot Demonstration tested a $1 reduction in SSDI benefits for every $2 in earnings in combination with employment supports, with the goal of helping beneficiaries with disabilities return to work.
+The projects provided beneficiaries with a gradual reduction in their benefits, eliminating the normal abrupt loss of cash benefits in the SSDI program when a beneficiary works and has earnings over a specific amount.
+Participants maintained ongoing eligibility for health care benefits and other supports linked to SSDI eligibility.

 Related Links